AgentMC/Sao19/Translate/En/Part2.md

 Without giving Ronye a single chance to pinch his mouth, Kirito disappeared in the northern door leading to the lift shaft.

-And already from there, he shouted in a loud voice to Ronye, who let her hands fall down onto the neck of Tsukigaki approaching her.
+And already from there, he shouted in a loud voice to Ronye, who let her hands fall down onto the neck of Tsukigake approaching her.

 "...It would be better to take the whole thing."